 If surgery is considered the goals are to restore normal joint anatomy, to provide static and dynamic stability (and prevent damage to other structures within the knee) and to facilitate return to work and sporting activity.

 The operation is usually carried out under general anaesthetic.
 A 2-3cm incision is made at the upper inner aspect of the knee cap shin to allow withdrawal of a small slips of the quadriceps tendon.
-Alternatively, the hamstring tendons from the thigh.
+Alternatively, the hamstring tendons from the thigh are used.
 Knee arthroscopy technique is then used, during which a tunnel is made in the femur (thigh bone) from inside the knee, into which the new ligament will also be passed and fixed.
 At the end of surgery Mr Freedman will inject local anaesthetic and into the knee to help minimise post-operative discomfort.
 Dissolvable stitches are used and waterproof dressings are applied.

 You will see a physiotherapist before discharge to be instructed on crutch use and post operative exercises to carry out.
 Crutches are advised for approximately 2 weeks.
 In most cases patients are allowed to weight-bear as tolerated.
 Swelling of the knee and lower leg and bruising is very common after ACL reconstruction, is to be expected and may persist for several weeks until full range of motion and mobility has been regained.

 You will see Mr Freedman two weeks after surgery for a wound check and a physiotherapy program will commence.
 Compliance with the rehab program ensue thereafter is critical to the success of the operation.
 Each individual recovers and rehabilitates at a different pace.
 As a general guide, Mr Freedman recommends that you do not return to sport for 6 months after first time ACL reconstruction.
-Contact sports may require a 9 month recovery period.
+Pivoting and contact sports may require a 9 month recovery period.
 Mr Freedman and your physiotherapist will work together to ensure realistic goals are set for you and will help you reach them.